 In an aromatics complex two key technologies, the UOP Isomar™ process and the UOP Tatoray™ process, convert lower value aromatic by-products to higher value products – benzene and para-xylene.
 Minimum ring loss and the ability to process heavy aromatic feed components result in lowest naphtha feedstock consumption and lowest cost of production.

 C8 Aromatics Conversion

-The Isomar Process utilizes two alternative xylene isomerization catalysts
+The UOP Isomar process utilizes two alternative xylene isomerization catalysts:

 - The I-400 EB isomerization catalyst converts ethylbenzene into xylenes

-- The I-300 EB dealkylation catalyst converts ethylbenzene into a valuable benzene co-product.
+- The I-500 EB dealkylation catalyst converts ethylbenzene into a valuable benzene co-product.